FriendsOfMDT/PSD/Documentation/Powershell Deployment - ZeroTouch Guide.md

    SkipPSDWizardSplashScreen=YES
    ```

-   If you don't include `SkipPSDWizardSplashScreen=YES` you will get this
+   If you don't include `SkipPSDWizardSplashScreen=YES` you will get this:

    ![image](https://github.com/user-attachments/assets/9ef642ab-33df-4da3-9759-c404e134cb7e)

    However the PSD wizard will get bypassed and continue the task sequence.

 2. The next step, of course, is to make sure you set the correct items such as